Vietnamese from Canada Perspective

 You will most of the time get the plain stereotypical view from others here in Canada.
 At 40 years old now for me in 2024, I understand the “general painting” people paint but I took the time to understand it and work with it and around it and through it.

-I have my own solutions and unique thinking to avoid the stereotypical expectations of me and my people.
-The products I make are my own creative solutions from growing up in Canada.
+I have solutions and some unique thinking to avoid the stereotypical expectations of me and my people.
+The products we make are creative solutions from growing up together in Canada and the World.

 I have to avoid people who just paint people generally.
 I have my same frequency friends and time for myself to grow and enjoy without the general stereotyping out in society that is done normally.